jenskutilek/Curve-Equalizer/README.md

 “Curve EQ” is a font editor plugin that lets you quickly balance the Bézier handles of a curve, or change its curvature interactively.
 There are versions for RoboFont and Glyphs.

+See the [docs](https://jenskutilek.github.io/Curve-Equalizer/) for an explanation of how Curve Equalizer works.

 Curve Equalizer for RoboFont 4
 ==============================